up9inc/tutorials/kafka-weavesocks/k8s/README.md

 A few seconds after your pods are running, your browser screen should change, asking you to select the namespaces or services that UP9 will observe, listening to their traffic.
 Select: `sock-shop` and follow the on-screen instructions

 UP9 works by observing traffic.
-To generate traffic, you can simply use the application, but we recomand running a small load test:
+To generate traffic, you can simply use the application, but we recommend running a small load test:

 ```bash
 $ kubectl apply -R -f job/.